 How Many Days Have I Been Alive?
-Chronological Age Calculator Guide
+Calculate Your Exact Age in Days

-This guide explains what days lived means, how it is calculated, why leap years matter, and how you can find your exact age in days.
+This guide explains what days lived means, how it is calculated, why leap years matter, and how you can find your total age in days.

 Modern chronological age calculator banner showing how many days a person has been alive with date of birth fields, exact age results, and total days lived.